Blue Orchid.

 The engagement scales with your company.

 There is no one-size audit.
-A small operations team and a multi-department enterprise need different depth, different interview counts, and different documentation.
+A small operations team and a multi-department enterprise need different depth, interview counts, and documentation.
 We scope it on the first call.

 Small business